 Skin issues are one of the most common reasons for your dog to visit the veterinarian.
 There are numerous concerns that you may have: itchiness, loss of fur, scabbing or crusting to name a few.
 There are just as many reasons why your dog may have these signs.
 Hypothyroidism, Cushing’s disease, and allergic skin disease are all possible reasons why your canine friend may be experiencing problems with their skin.
-It is best to make an appointment with your veterinarian so you may take a team approach to solving your dog’s dermatological problems.
+It is best to make an appointment with your veterinarian, so you may take a team approach to solve your dog’s dermatological problems.
 This will involve a thorough history taking of your pet’s behaviours and concerns, a detailed physical exam of all of their skin (not just the affected areas), and may include, but not limited to, simple diagnostic testing like skin scraping or acetate tape preparations.

 What are the causes, symptoms, and diagnosis of bacterial skin infections?